SegFaultGitHub/ProjectUbisoft/README.txt

 -----

 - In order to run some tests, simply type `npm test` in a terminal.
 Tests can be edited in test/test.js.
-- A website is also provided.
+- A website is also provided: http://localhost:3000/

 SCALABITY